Belize

 Highlights

-- ✓QRP retirement visa requires only $2,000/month income with tax exemptions on foreign income
+- ✓QRP program requires only $2,000/month income and grants tax-free foreign income status (Belize Tourism Board)

 Considerations